Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Options=bind
 ```

 This mount unit performs a bind mount from `/home/nix` to `/nix`.
-It'll create `/home/nix` for us, but it sadly cannot create `/nix` without the `nix-directory.service` before it.
+It'll create `/home/nix` for us, but sadly it cannot create `/nix`, relying on the `nix-directory.service` before it.

 ```ini
 # /etc/systemd/system/ensure-symlinked-units-resolve.service